dancar97/Django-Simple-Deploy--IIS/README.md

 ## 4. Creating migrations

-By default Django works with an SQLite database, you can change that configuration on the "settings.py" script. for more information you should check the oficial django documentation [right here](https://docs.djangoproject.com/)
+By default Django works with an SQLite database, you can change that configuration on the "settings.py" script. for more information you should check the official django documentation [right here](https://docs.djangoproject.com/)

 To create migrations we first may want to add our app into the "settings.py" script.
 Under 'INSTALLED_APPS' you should write: